ytakefuji/covid_score_japan/README.md

 # Scoring covid-19 policies by prefecture in Japan
+This is under review.

+# How to install jpscore
+You need pandas library.

+And you need to install nkf library by apt install nkf.

+On WSL on Windows, MacOS, or Linux operating systems, run the following command:

+$ pip install jpscore

+On Windows 11 or 11

+$ pip install jpscore --force-reinstall --no-cache-dir --no-binary :all:

 The latest data on the number of deaths by prefecture in Japan is at the following site:

 https://www3.nhk.or.jp/n-data/opendata/coronavirus/nhk_news_covid19_prefectures_daily_data.csv